 The Journal is distributed electronically without charge to users on a global basis.
 On average, two new editions to the Journal are released each year.
 Individual issues provide in-depth examination of matters of importance to satellite and space communication in terms of:

 - Services and Applications

 - Regulation and Public Policy

 - Social Impact

 - Regional Development

-This 2013-2015 Global Competition is intended to accelerate the design, manufacture, launch and operation of the next-generation satellites (SunSats) with supporting infrastructure that will enable the harvesting of energy in space and delivering it to earth as a clean and abundant source of electrical power.
+This Competition is intended to accelerate the design, manufacture, launch and operation of the next-generation satellites (SunSats) with supporting infrastructure that will enable the continuous harvesting of energy in space and delivering it to earth as a clean and abundant source of electrical power.

-The Competition is sponsored by the National Space Society, the Society of Satellite Professionals International and the Online Journal of Space Communication.
+The Competition is a project of the National Space Society, the Society of Satellite Professionals International and and the Online Journal of Space Communication.
 The Competition is managed by the Game Research in Immersive Design Laboratory (GRID Lab) at Ohio University.

 The currently active Issue is No.18: SunSat Design Competition.
 Registration is open.